garywige/axicom-scripting-training/Lesson 3/README.md

 ## Write-Debug

-Right underneith our *$title* variable, enter this in:
+Right underneath our *$title* variable, enter this in:

 ```
 $DebugPreference = "Continue"